gauravjot/letsnote/README.md

 There are several ways you can contribute to this project:

 1. Code Contributions: You can help us by writing code, fixing bugs, and implementing new features.
-Check out the Issues section for tasks that need attention or suggest your improvements.
+Check out the Issues section for tasks that need attention or suggest improvements.

 2. Bug Reports: If you encounter a bug while using Letsnote, please report it in the Issues section.
 Be sure to include relevant details that can help us reproduce the issue.